-т R SEC.
-NE% NW% SW1/4 SE%
+- N E% 1/4 NW% SW% SE

-NE% NW% SW% SE% NE% NW% SW14 SE1⁄4 NE% NW% SW% SE 1⁄4 NE% NW% SW% SE% TOTAL
+R SEC.
+NE% NW% SW% SE% NE% NW% SW 14 SE% NE% NW% SW% SE 1⁄4 NE% NW% SW% SE% TOTAL

-16S 38E 5 16 16
+165 38E 5 16 16

 16S 38E 8 3 36 15 37 91

 16S 38E 9 1 40 40 80

-· · · · ·

-No. of acres \187
+No. of acres 187

-Of note on the map is the darker pen line that depicted the irrigation distribution system proceeding from the well location to the north, then east, then south, and then east to the northwest corner of the SWNW of Section 9, 16S, R38E.
-At this point, the irrigation system splits and runs both (1) north to the northwest corner of Section 9, and (2) east to the center quarter corner of the NW1/4 of Section 9.
+Of note on the map is the darker pen line depicting the irrigation distribution system (proceeding from the well location) to the north, then east, then south, and then east to the northwest corner of the SWNW of Section 9, 16S, R38E.
+At this point, the irrigation system splits and runs both (1) generally north near the northwest corner of Section 9, and (2) east to the center quarter corner of the NW1/4 of Section 9.
 The map shows the NWNW of Section 9 as being irrigated.

-Jay Fonnesbeck adamantly and persistently argued throughout these proceedings that 13-4120 was never used to irrigate the NWNW of Section 9, and yet, it was his own witness, El Ray Balls-Sid and Charlotte Schvaneveldt's brother-in-law-who provided testimony that he moved pipe across the NWNW of Section 9 for at least one year in the early 1960s prior to the change to Idaho law effective March 1963 to appropriate water rights.
-Preliminary Order at 8 (¶ 39).
-Fonnesbeck made it very clear that he was not advocating or arguing for forfeiture if the NWNW acres were developed-rather, he was arguing that the acres were never developed in the first place:
+Jay Fonnesbeck adamantly and persistently argued throughout these proceedings that 13-4120 was never used to irrigate the NWNW of Section 9, and yet, it was his own witness, El Ray Balls-Sid and Charlotte Schvaneveldt's brother-in-law-who provided testimony that he moved pipe across the NWNW of Section 9 for at least one year (and probably two) in the early 1960s prior to the change to Idaho law effective March 1963 to appropriate new ground water rights.
+Preliminary Order at 9 (¶ 39); Testimony of El Ray Balls.
+After the irrigation occurred, it is important to remember who operated the Schvaneveldt farm and who would have had occasion to observe it.
+After the initial irrigation of the NWNW of Section 9 in the early 1960s, the Cooleys ran the farm from 1964 through 1966.
+Lee Schvaneveldt then took the farm back in 1966 from the Cooleys after a default under the mortgage, and in 1968, El Ray purchased the "lower farm" that he still currently farms where he then concentrated his farming efforts and would not have been involved with the irrigation work associated with the NWNW of Section 9 with sufficient frequency, if at all.
+Testimony of El Ray Balls; see pages 30-31 supra.
+The Schvaneveldts ran the farm after 1966, with Sid and Charlotte purchasing the farm in 1971, and they would be the ones with reliable information about the farm's irrigation history.

+Yet despite this history, Fonnesbeck made it very clear that he was not advocating or arguing for forfeiture if the NWNW acres were developed-rather, he was arguing that the acres were never developed in the first place:

 RH: Okay.
 So that was 3 years ago, what about 4 years ago, did you use the pump?
 Part of what I'm trying to do, Jay, is just understand what your view of forfeiture is to see if you believe that there's rights that should be forfeited in this case.
 That's why I'm asking these questions.

 JF: You're kicking a dead dog because you don't understand.
 I am not fighting forfeiture, I'm fighting the fact that we're talking about 40 acres that don't exist.

-RH: If the hearing officer were to find ElRay Balls testimony persuasive as he did before and say the water right was developed on the 40 acres prior to 1963, are you then saying then "I'm good with that, and I'm not saying that anything subsequent would then forfeit that right."?
+RH: If the hearing officer were to find El Ray Balls testimony persuasive as he did before and say the water right was developed on the 40 acres prior to 1963, are you then saying then "I'm good with that, and I'm not saying that anything subsequent would then forfeit that right."?

 JF: No, maybe James and I aren't on the same page.
 No, I would say no.